zengbing15/lumos_doc/docs/tutorials/buildtransactions.md

 6. **The DApp forwards this finalized transaction to the CKB network**.
 The DApp forwards the sealed transaction to the CKB network through the RPC interface.
 Upon successful receipt, the CKB network returns the transaction hash to the DApp.
 The transaction hash is sent back to the client such that the client can track the transactions.

 7. **(Optional) The DApp gets the transaction status.**

+## Prerequisites

+The following prerequisites apply for the examples in this guide:

+- The development environment is set up.
+For more information, see [Set Up the Development Environment](http://localhost:3000/lumos_doc/docs/preparation/setupsystem).
+- The CKB node is installed and started on DEV chain.
+For more information, see [Install a CKB Node](http://localhost:3000/lumos_doc/docs/preparation/installckb).
+- The Lumos packages (`@ckb-lumos/base`, `@ckb-lumos/indexer`, `@ckb-lumos/helpers`, `@ckb-lumos/config-manager`, `@ckb-lumos/common-scripts`, `@ckb-lumos/rpc`) are installed.

+## Environment

+The following examples are verified on Ubuntu 20.04.2.
+Steps on the other platforms can be adjusted accordingly.

 ## Examples